Patient education: Dizziness and vertigo (Beyond the Basics)

 In addition, you should seek help immediately if you have vertigo that lasts for several minutes or more if you:

 If you have dizziness or vertigo that comes and goes but you do not have any of the above problems, make an appointment with your doctor or nurse.
-He or she will perform a physical exam, and may order further testing, depending on your exam and medical history.
+He or she will perform a physical exam and ask about your symptoms and medical history.
+Your doctor or nurse will probably check the following:

 In most people, vertigo is bothersome but it is not caused by a serious problem.
 Treatment for vertigo aims to treat the underlying cause (if the cause is known), relieve the bothersome symptoms, and help with recovery.
 This section will discuss treatment for symptoms and treatments to help with recovery.